voidhofer/bingo-site/README.md

 ```

 ## Running on Windows:
-You might need to run as administrator priviledges.
+You might need to run it with administrator priviledges.

 ## Running on OS X:
 You should add execution permission to the executable just like linux users.